 1. Lack of motivation to get out of bed

-When the alarm clock goes off in the morning, do you spring out of bed or do you hit the snooze button?
+Do you spring out of bed or hit the snooze button when the alarm clock goes off?
 If you hit “snooze,” how many times?
 Why don’t you want to get out of bed?
-Is it simply a lack of sleep, or perhaps feeling under the weather?
+Is it simply a lack of sleep or feeling under the weather?
 Or is it because you dread facing another day of work?
-We all have our bad days, and each person is certainly entitled to them; however, if you are having “bad days” on a regular basis, you need to examine the cause.
+We all have our bad days, and everyone is entitled to them; however, if you are having “bad days” regularly, you must examine the cause.

 2. Lack of drive while at work

-After you’ve hit snooze several times, and you drag yourself to work, are you able to get yourself motivated once you’re finally there?
+After you’ve hit snooze several times and dragged yourself to work, can you motivate yourself once you’re finally there?
 Or do you sit at your desk, fiddle around, and stall as much as possible?
 If you lack drive and enthusiasm, your work may begin to suffer – quality and meeting deadlines will slip.
 A supervisor will most definitely notice if this starts to happen.
-I know it can be tough to get motivated sometimes, but it’s essential you try your hardest and put in a full effort.
+It can be tough to get motivated sometimes, but you must try your most complex and put in a total effort.

 3. Absence of focus and concentration

-If there is a lack of enthusiasm, then there will surely be an absence of concentration.
-Menial tasks may be hard to concentrate on, as you do not find them challenging or rewarding.
-Sometimes it is the redundant tasks that require the most precise precision that drive a person to job dissatisfaction.
+If there is a lack of enthusiasm, concentration will surely be absent.
+Menial tasks may be hard to concentrate on as you do not find them challenging or rewarding.
+Sometimes, redundant tasks require the most precise precision that drives a person to job dissatisfaction.

 Do not let yourself become unfocused.
-Take a quick walk around the building or office, grab a cup of coffee or tea, and then focus on the work at hand.
+Take a quick walk around the building or office, grab coffee or tea, and then focus on the work.

 4. Lack of energy at work and home

 Are the everyday responsibilities of your job sapping every ounce of energy from your being?
 Does it take all of your willpower to force yourself to complete a project on time?
 A lack of energy can be a part of job dissatisfaction.
-However, it could also mean something else – lack of sleep, health issues.
+However, it could also mean a lack of sleep and health issues.
 Take time to examine why you don’t have energy throughout the workday.
 Or is it only at certain times of the day or week?

 5. No longer caring about quality or pace of work

-Did you used to take pride in a job well done, but that is no longer the case?
-Do you put in minimal effort, without concern for the finished product?
+Did you take pride in a job well done, but that is no longer the case?
+Do you put in minimal effort without concern for the finished product?
 Does a task take you longer to complete than it really should?
-When you stop caring about your work, you have definitely entered the realm of job dissatisfaction.
-If you find you are no longer there to do a good job, but simply collect a paycheck, you know it’s time to move on to a different position.
+When you stop caring about your work, you have entered the realm of job dissatisfaction.
+If you find you are no longer there to do a good job but collect a paycheck, you know it’s time to move on to a different position.

 6. Constant worry or looking over your shoulder

-When a person is constantly looking over his or her shoulder, worrying about the boss walking by, or what a co-worker might think, then there is a degree of discontentment.
-It is never fun worrying about what the boss is going to ask you to do next, or concerned about what your next-door work neighbor might say.
-If this has become a constant concern for you, then the issue needs to be addressed to the appropriate person(s).
-Though worrying may not be a certain sign of job dissatisfaction, it can definitely lead to it.
+There is a degree of discontentment when a person constantly looks over their shoulder, worrying about the boss walking by or what a co-worker might think.
+It is never fun worrying about what the boss will ask you to do next or being concerned about what your next-door work neighbor might say.
+If this has become a constant concern for you, the issue must be addressed to the appropriate person(s).
+Though worrying may not be a sure sign of job dissatisfaction, it can lead to it.

 7. Withdrawing from co-workers and supervisor

-Were you once a bubbly and outgoing person, but now are quiet and withdrawn?
-Did you regularly attend lunches or after-work gatherings with colleagues, but have distanced yourself instead?
-Retreating into your own world and wishing to be away from others is a very good indicator of discontentment in the workplace.
+Were you once a bubbly and outgoing person but now are quiet and withdrawn?
+Did you regularly attend lunches or after-work gatherings with colleagues but have distanced yourself?
+Retreating into your world and wishing to be away from others is an excellent indicator of discontentment in the workplace.

-Humans are social beings, and the work environment is no different, interaction is necessary for many.
+Humans are social beings, and the work environment is no different.
+Interaction is necessary for many.
 Being shy or keeping certain matters private is one thing, but cutting yourself off from co-workers is another.
-Everyone should have at least one person at work that you can confide in.
-A person to share good news and challenges and just enjoy the other’s company.
+Everyone should have at least one person at work to confide in—a person to share good news and challenges and enjoy the other’s company.

 As mentioned earlier, a lack of focus can be a symptom of job dissatisfaction.
 Daydreaming is another form of being unfocused.
-Some people daydream as a creative outlet, while others fantasize about other careers or a different life.
-If you find yourself contemplating the “what if’s” or various job options, you are not in the right career.
+Some people daydream as a creative outlet, while others fantasize about other careers or different life.
+If you are contemplating the “what if’s” or various job options, you will not be in the right career.

 Life is too short to spend in a career you hate!

-Recognize the indicators of job dissatisfaction, examine your life, and make the necessary adjustments to ensure a happy and fulfilling life.
-I’m not saying quit your current job right away; take the time to assess your financial situation, talk to your significant other, and start making the transition toward a more meaningful career!
+Recognize job dissatisfaction indicators, examine your life, and make adjustments to ensure a happy and fulfilling life.
+I’m not saying quit your current job immediately; take the time to assess your financial situation, talk to your significant other, and start transitioning toward a more meaningful career!

 It is important not to procrastinate on career happiness.
 All you need to do is take the first step and review alternative career choices to make a career transition.